-This post is a preview in a multi-part series from Nicole van der Hoeven‘s forthcoming eBook on API Load Testing.
-Stay tuned for the full eBook and more great blog posts from Nicole on this topic!
+This post is a preview in a multi-part series from Nicole van der Hoeven's API Load Testing ebook.

 API load testing may sound daunting, but we aim to make it simple.
 API load testing is one of the easiest ways to get started with load testing.